canonical/dns-operators/docs/explanation/dns-policy-charm-architecture.md

 juju config dns-policy allowed-hosts='example.com'
 ```

-a config-changed event is emitted.
-The charm's __init__ method has already set up an observer for this event, typically with a line like:
+Here, a config-changed event is emitted.
+The charm's `__init__` method has already set up an observer for this event, typically with a line like:
 ```
 self.framework.observe(self.on.config_changed, self._on_config_changed)
 ```